 In partnership with the Danone Ecosystem Fund, the Fair for Life fund and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, ReCAP is a 3-year project to develop and deploy a model for regenerative coconut agriculture by partnering with farmers.
 This is a big commitment with ambitious goals to train 350 farmers in central Thailand and begin the conversion of the coconut farming practices to be sustainable regenerative organic ones.
 There’s lots of work to do, and we’re excited to spark change in the way our industry operates by leading here.

-Connect with and learn more about Harmless Harvest in the Spark Change Product Discovery Zone here.
+Learn more about Harmless Harvest and see its latest products in the Spark Change Product Discovery Zone virtual expo.
+Visitors can: